danielgriffin12/bsu_dates/README.md

 # BSU Dates

-A dictionary of important dates on Ball State University's academic calendar.
+Produces a DataFrame of dates that are useful for analysing timeseries data from Ball State University.